You've Graduated from Law School but not from the Law Library

 Research Librarians are Standing By

 Most importantly, the research librarians are available to help with your research needs.
 They can assist you in getting started on a complicated problem or help you formulate just the right search terms in an appropriate database to find the authority you need.
-The librarians are also available to provide instruction.
-We offer Continuing Legal Education programs on research topics several times each year.
-Some of these are available as webinars.
-Even if you can't attend a particular program, we are available for individual instruction.

 If you no longer have a library account, please contact the Circulation Desk to have one created for you the next time you visit the law library.
 Until then, please search our catalog and utilize our services.